-Levin Senior Fellows have extensive professional expertise and public service, and have made a lasting impact in Northeast Ohio and beyond.
-They work in collaboration with the Levin College of Public Affairs and Education's Dean’s Office, research centers, and faculty members in ways that advance the College's teaching mission and desire for civic improvement.
-Senior Fellows participate in forums and meetings with students and faculty, and and may teach or co-teach courses and seminars at the College.
+Levin Senior Fellows have extensive professional expertise and have made a lasting impact in Northeast Ohio and beyond.
+They work in collaboration with the faculty and staff to advance the collective mission and impact to advance societal and civic improvement.

 Originally from Saint Louis, Missouri, Dr. Anderson graduated, summa cum laude, from Howard University with two Bachelors of Arts Degrees in Administration of Justice and Spanish.
 She went on to graduate from John Jay College of Criminal Justice’s Masters of Public Administration-Inspector General Program, and then obtained a Ph.D. in Public Policy and Management from The John Glenn College at The Ohio State University.
 By way of certifications, Dr. Leigh R. Anderson is a Certified Inspector General Auditor (CIGA), a Certified Inspector General Inspector/Evaluator (CIGE), both through the Association of Inspectors General, and a Certified Homicide Investigator through the North East Multi-Regional Training® Police Training Institute.